in

 Reface vs. Replace Kitchen Cabinets

-Deciding between these two choices often comes down to how much homeowners like the look of their current kitchen cabinets and drawers or if their cabinet boxes are in great shape.
+Deciding between these two choices often comes down to how much homeowners like the look of their current cabinets and drawers or if their boxes are in great shape.

-Refacing is the better option if they want them just the same, and replacing could be done if a total overhaul in their kitchen’s blueprint is what they are after.
+Refacing is the better option if they want them just the same, and replacing could be done if a total overhaul of their kitchen’s blueprint is what they are after.

 An essential factor to consider is budget.
-Cabinet refacing is the cheaper option, seeing it only costs a third of the price of replacing each kitchen cabinet.
+Refacing is the cheaper option, seeing it only costs a third of the price of replacing each cabinet.

-On the other hand, replacing cabinets entails several considerations, including precision cabinet leveling and handling of the materials.
+On the other hand, replacement entails several considerations, including precision cabinet leveling and handling of the materials.

 When to Reface